Wells

 Geothermal

+Throughout the year, outdoor temperatures fluctuate with the changing seasons.
+However, underground temperatures do not.
+In fact, about four to six feet below the earth’s surface, temperatures remain relatively constant year-round.
+A geothermal system, which consists of an indoor unit and a buried earth loop, capitalizes on these constant temperatures.
 In the winter, fluid circulating through the system’s earth loop absorbs stored heat and carries it indoors.
 The indoor unit compresses the heat to a higher temperature and distributes it throughout the building.
 In the summer, the system reverses, pulling heat from the building, carrying through the earth loop and depositing it in the cooler earth.

-Because geothermal systems work with nature, not against it, they minimize the threats of acid rain, air pollution and the greenhouse effects.
+Because geothermal systems work with nature, not against it, they minimize the threats of acid rain, air pollution, and the greenhouse effects.

-No. In fact, geothermal systems are practically maintenance free.
+No. In fact, geothermal systems are practically maintenance-free.
 When installed properly, the buried loop will last for generations.
-And the other half of the operation — the unit’s fan, compressor and pump — is housed indoors, protected from the harsh weather conditions.
+And the other half of the operation — the unit’s fan, compressor, and pump — is housed indoors, protected from the harsh weather conditions.
 Usually, periodic checks and filter changes are the only required maintenance.